Root: Transparent rationale for conversation.

 - Episode 15 and the Love Hotel, Chie, Yukiko, and Rise in the rotating bed having giggle fits.
 Something similar happens when Teddie, Yosuke, and Kanji end up in a bed together, except in that case the only one laughing is Teddie.

-- The Sakamichi No Apollon anime (also known as Kids on the Slope) is full of this, specifically between Sentarou and Kaoru.
-Even though the main characters eventually each have their own female Love Interests, they have an equal amount of Fanservice with each other.
+- The Kids on the Slope anime is full of this, specifically between Sentaro and Kaoru.
+Even though the main characters eventually each have their own female Love Interests, they have an equal amount of Fanservice with each other:

-- Episode 1, the scene when Kaoru first meets Sentarou is blatantly ripped-off from some shoujo manga, complete with the pink background and the line "So, you have come to take me".
-It is explained later in the manga that Sentarou thought that Kaoru was an angel who've come to take him away in his nap, not helped by how Kaoru has been known as having a 'pretty face' according to Ritsuko (which she corrected into 'handsome' right away).
+- In Episode 1, the scene when Kaoru first meets Sentaro is blatantly ripped-off from some shoujo manga, complete with the pink background and the line "So, you have come to take me".
+It is explained later in the manga that Sentaro thought that Kaoru was an angel who've come to take him away in his nap, not helped by how Kaoru has been known as having a 'pretty face' according to Ritsuko (which she corrected into 'handsome' right away).

-- Sentarou and Kaoru constantly bickers in exaggerated manners, even though they actually get along pretty well, as stated by Ritsuko.
-Kaoru throws a fit when Sentarou agrees to play music with another man!
+- Sentaro and Kaoru constantly bicker in exaggerated manners, even though they actually get along pretty well, as stated by Ritsuko.
+Kaoru throws a fit when Sentaro agrees to play music with another man!
 (Rock and roll, no less.
 The horror!)

-- There are many scenes in which Sentarou has no sense of space around Kaoru, including patting his head or shoulders, trying to share a jacket with him to shelter from rain, or pining him down to his bed in a serious manner, much to Kaoru's surprise.
-Kaoru once literally states that Sentarou is so good-looking, he sometimes takes his breath away.
+- There are many scenes in which Sentaro has no sense of space around Kaoru, including patting his head or shoulders, trying to share a jacket with him to shelter from rain, or pining him down to his bed in a serious manner, much to Kaoru's surprise.
+Kaoru once literally states that Sentaro is so good-looking, he sometimes takes his breath away.

-- Berserk: Griffith is one of the few Guts allow to touch him and Griffith is all sorts of jealous towards Guts.
+- Berserk: Griffith is one of the few people that Guts allows to touch him and Griffith is all sorts of jealous towards Guts.
 Oh and Naked Water Fight.
 It goes straight into horrifying territory with the Eclipse and the events that lead up to it.